- Engineering Department

 For more information and for questions regarding the stormwater program please contact:

 Andrew Filippi, P.E., Sewer Engineer

-recipitation that reaches the ground is either lost by evapotranspiration; infiltrates into the ground below the root zone (becoming groundwater); or becomes stormwater runoff.
-Stormwater runoff flows from rooftops, over paved areas and bare soil, and through sloped grass and wooded areas while picking up a variety of sediments and pollutants on its way.
-Stormwater can flow into a municipal separate storm sewer system (MS4) or directly to a lake, stream, river, wetland.
+Precipitation that reaches the ground either returns to the atmosphere by evapotranspiration (becomes water vapor); infiltrates into the ground below the root zone (becomes groundwater); or flows along the ground surface (becomes runoff).
+When precipitation is prevented from reaching the ground due to impervious surfaces such as roofs and paved surfaces, almost all of the precipitations turns into runoff.
+Stormwater runoff picks up a variety of sediments and pollutants as it flows from rooftops, over paved areas and bare soil, and through sloped grass and wooded areas.
+Stormwater runoff can flow into a Municipal Separate Storm Sewer System (MS4) or directly to a lake, stream, river, or wetland.

 Management of stormwater is not only critical to our environment, it is critical to our own health and well-being.
-Simply capturing stormwater from rainfalls and discharging it into our streams can be detrimental to us and our environment as it creates the following damage:
+Simply capturing stormwater runoff and discharging it into our streams can be detrimental to us and our environment because it:

 - Fails to recharge our groundwater aquifers